pegi3s/dockerfiles/metadata/web/getting_started/run-commands-gui.md

 * Select the **input data** (e.g., "Select a fasta file" button in Figure 3).
 * Specify the **output folder** ("Push" button; the folder will be created if it does not exist).
 * View **Developer Notes** (e.g., bug reports, Singularity/Podman compatibility, last testing date).
-* Add **User Notes** (comments for future reference stored in the `Docker_notebook` folder in the working directory).
+* Add **User Notes** (comments for future reference stored in the `documentation_folder` folder in the working directory).

 ### Working Directory Notes

-If the user wants to change the working directory, they should copy the `Docker_notebook` folder to the new location.
+If the user wants to change the working directory, they should copy the `documentation_folder` folder to the new location.
 Otherwise, the user history (comments, saved executable, and latest invocation files) will be lost.

 ### Additional Features